gvwilson/sdxpy/src/debugger/index.md

    caption="Storing breakpoints beside the program."
 %]

-Instead of doing this,
-we will add a new instruction to our architecture called `brk`.
+An alternative design is to add a new instruction to our architecture called `brk`.
 When the user sets a breakpoint at some address, we replace the instruction at that address with a breakpoint instruction and store the original instruction in a lookup table.